EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/index.md

 This allows you to create loops, and even to have multiple selectable loops within one scene.
 Names and numbers only need to be unique within each scene, not globally.
-Names can't contain special chars.
+Names can't contain special chars aside from the dot, tilde, and underscore.

 When you don't explicitly set a next cue, it defaults to whatever comes next in the list, but if you do want to explicitly set the next cue, you do it by name not number.

+You can also select a random cue with a wildcard pattern like foo*.
+A random cue will be selected from the list.
+Recently used cues are avoided, but the algorithm always leaves at least two choices.

 ##### Reentrant and non-reentrant cues
 By default, cues are re-entrant.
 This means you can exit the cue and enter it again directly, resetting it's timer,